singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 {% include lazyload.html image_src="https://i.ibb.co/Hhmyk1b/Screenshot-2020-10-26-at-1-16-28-AM.png" image_alt="Scheduling a tweet in django admin" image_title="Scheduling a tweet in django admin" %}

-If the time has passed and the tweet is still in the `not_sent` state, this will trigger the tweet in the next 5 minutes when the scheduler runs.
+If the time has passed and the tweet is still in the `not_sent` state, it will trigger the tweet in the next 5 minutes when the scheduler runs.

 That's it for today's post.
 If you find an issue while trying it out, do let me know in the comments section, I will be happy to help.